 - Back of the door storage - If your closet opening is deep enough, you could hang an organizer on the inside of the door.

 - Shelf dividers - While I do not use shelf dividers in our bathroom linen closet, you may find them useful for organizing linens or towels.
-Acrylic shelf dividers are popular, but you can also find metal shelf dividers.
+Acrylic shelf dividers are popular, but you can also find fabric shelf dividers.
+Be sure to measure the height of your shelves to ensure the dividers are not too tall.

-- Specialty organizers - Specialty organizers for things like hair styling tools, makeup and toiletries are an option if you’re looking for something very specific.
+- Specialty organizers - Specialty organizers for things like hair styling tools, makeup, grooming tools, and toiletries are an option if you're looking for something very specific.

-For instance, I have a white painted wood hair styling tool organizer where I organize and store hair tools, travel items and various toiletries.
-It has a convenient drawer where I store a travel mirror and makeup brush holder.
+For instance, I have a white hair styling tool organizer (similar) where I organize and store hair tools, travel items, and various toiletries.
+It has a convenient drawer where I store a travel mirror, accessories, and a travel silicone makeup brush holder.
+This large silicone makeup brush holder may work better if you need to store many brushes on travel.

 Some people like to label their storage containers.
 Though I completely understand why you would want to label things, I am not one of those people.
 I prefer the clean aesthetic of no labels.